mholzel/embedded_chalenge_problem/readme.md

 CL_DEVICE_MAX_WORK_GROUP_SIZE       : 256
 ```

 So if we have an image with rows less than or equal to that size, and we add a synchronization lock to the kernel, then we can comfortably use the above approach.
-For images with larger rows, we would need to process more than one pixel per work item:
+For images with more than 256 rows, we need to consider a different approach, otherwise one work group will start overwriting global data that another work group needs.
+Thus in summary, we need to either use the kernel with a dedicated input and output, or we need to process more than one pixel per work item:

 ```c++
 __kernel void consistencyCheck(__global short* left, __global short* right) {